Significant accounting policies and basis of preparation

 Basis of preparation

-The financial statements of the Company have been prepared on an accrual basis and are based on historical costs, modified where applicable.
+The consolidated financial statements of the Company have been prepared on an accrual basis and are based on historical costs except for derivative liabilities which are measured at fair value.
 The Company’s functional and presentation currency is Canadian dollars.

-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, EMV Automotive USA Inc. and Intermeccanica from the date of its acquisition on October 18, 2017 (Note 7).
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, EMV Automotive USA Inc., Intermeccanica from the date of its acquisition on October 18, 2017 (Note 6), EMV Automotive Technology (Chongqing) Inc. from the date of its incorporation on October 15, 2019, and SOLO EV, LLC from the date of its incorporation on November 22, 2019 .
 Inter-company balances and transactions, including unrealized income and expenses arising from inter-company transactions, are eliminated on consolidation.

 Significant estimates and assumptions

 The preparation of financial statements in accordance with IFRS requires the Company to make estimates and assumptions concerning the future.
 The Company’s management reviews these estimates and underlying assumptions on an ongoing basis, based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Revisions to estimates are adjusted for prospectively in the period in which the estimates are revised.